Skip to content

 Explanation:

-In the root of your VS Code project, create a file named Dockerfile with dockerfile code.
+In the root of your VS Code project, create a file named Dockerfile with the necessary code.

 1. The node:14 image already has Node.js installed, so you don't need to manually install Node.js in the container, you can adjust it to other languages if needed.